9 steps to planning your internal company event

-Maybe the laughs over the Party Planning Committee skits were easy because so many of us cubicle dwellers have our own experience with both interoffice drama and poorly executed office events.
-Internal company gatherings—from company-wide training and retreats to employee appreciation and holiday parties—are a necessary part of any business or organization, but they aren’t always a success.
+Maybe the laughs over the Party Planning Committee stories were easy because so many cubicle dwellers have our own experience with interoffice drama and poorly executed office events.
+Internal company gatherings—from companywide training and retreats to employee appreciation and holiday parties—are necessary for any business or organization, but they aren’t always a success.
 Well-planned events serve to educate, promote the company, build camaraderie and reward employees for a job well done.
 Poorly planned events are costly in terms of time, money and morale.

 No matter the size of the business or the reason for the event, planning an internal event is a challenging and time-consuming task.
-This Blue Paper™ is a beginner’s guide to planning and promoting internal company events, outlining steps from forming a (hopefully nontoxic!) event team, and completing an evaluation.
+This Blue Paper® is a beginner’s guide to planning and promoting internal company events, outlining steps from forming a (hopefully non-toxic!) event team and completing an evaluation.
 Are you ready to party?
 Then get ready to plan!

-Regardless of an event’s size, designating the right person or team to plan an event is the first step to success.
+Regardless of an event’s size, designating the right person or team to plan your internal company event is the first step to success.
 Event coordinators develop and implement the entire plan, from start to finish.
 Duties may include, but are not limited to: